Multi-Modal Chatbot

 Install dependencies

-Install ai and @ai-sdk/openai, the Vercel AI package and Vercel AI SDK's OpenAI provider respectively.
+Install ai and @ai-sdk/openai, the Vercel AI package and the AI SDK's OpenAI provider respectively.

 pnpm